yufeizhao/yufeizhao.github.io/a34/index.md

 **Instructor:** [Yufei Zhao](http://yufeizhao.com) (see website for contact info)

+Please include "18.A34" in the subject line of your emails

 ## Course description

 18.A34 is a seminar intended for undergraduate students who enjoy solving challenging mathematical problems, and to prepare students for the Putnam Competition.